What Is Blockchain Technology and How Does It Work?

 Can blockchain be hacked?

 While individual wallets can be compromised through phishing or poor security practices, hacking the blockchain itself is virtually impossible for established networks.
-An attacker would need to control over 50% of the network's computing power—a feat that would cost billions of dollars.
+An attacker would need to control over 50% of the network's computing power.

 How fast are blockchain transactions?

 Transaction speed varies by blockchain.
 Bitcoin processes about 7 transactions per second, Ethereum handles around 30, while newer blockchains like Solana can process 65,000+ per second.
-Layer 2 solutions and blockchain upgrades continue improving speeds.
+Layer 2 solutions continue improving speeds.

 Do I need cryptocurrency to use blockchain technology?